D-Baines/atams/README.md

     ```

 ### Comms Core (Single & Dual-Core)
-- **Initialisation:** The communications core should be initialized with the Memory Map generated for the device in development.
-During initialiation, the Memory Map is validated, before the default values are loaded into variable storage.
+- **Initialisation:** The communications core should be initialised with the Memory Map generated for the device-in-development.
+During initialiation, the Memory Map is validated, before the default values are loaded into the Atams variable storage.
 If compatible values exist in non-volatile memory (NVM), they are restored - replacing the default values where applicable.
-If all checks pass, and the below function returns `Atams::ERROR_NONE`, the comms core is ready for operation.
+If all checks pass, and the init function returns `Atams::ERROR_NONE`, the comms core is ready for operation.

+    There are two versions of the comms core init functions.
+When used, the dual-core function handles synchronisation with the user application core.

+    Single-core function:
+    ```cpp
+    Atams::Error_t initSingleCore(const MemoryMap_t &memoryMap);
+    ```

+    Dual-core function:
     ```cpp
     Atams::Error_t initCommsCore(const MemoryMap_t &memoryMap);
     ```